CankerScience

 Verdict: Debunked — Likely Harmful

-ACV is among the most aggressively promoted home remedies online.
+Apple cider vinegar is among the most aggressively promoted home remedies online.
 It is also among the least scientifically supported and potentially the most harmful for canker sores.

 What the evidence shows: No RCTs supporting ACV for aphthous ulcers.
 No plausible positive mechanism.
 Multiple case reports of ACV-induced oral burns.